Skip to main content

 1. ✅ api: Defined your Promise API as a Custom Resource Definition

-2. ✅ dependencies: Defined what needs to be present on your Destinations to fulfil this Promise
+2. ✅ dependencies: Defined a Promise configure Workflow so dependencies are present on your Destinations to fulfil this Promise

 3. ✅ workflows: Built a simple pipeline step for Resource configuration